Azure/azure-media-migration/README.md

 * Support for packaging VOD assets.
 * Support for copying non-streamable assets.
 * Marks migrated assets and provides HTML summary on analyze
+* Support for statically encrypting the cotnent while packaging.

 ## Open Issues
 * Live assets are not supported but will be in a future version of this tool.